 Throughout the second half of her pregnancy, Casey grieved the diagnosis of her future son.
 Owen was diagnosed with a limb difference.
 Something Casey and her husband weren’t expecting.
 Now 10 months later, they recognize the positive impact Owen has had on their lives.

 Receiving the Best Gift Ever

 20-week ultrasound reveals limb difference

 Up until their 20-week ultrasound, Casey had a perfectly uneventful pregnancy.
 She expected for the only news that day to be the gender of her baby.
 She recalled, “We knew that something was wrong as she (the sonographer) kept coming and going from the room.”
 Casey looked on the screen and noticed she couldn’t see her baby’s hands.

 She loudly asked the sonographer, “Can you please just show me where his hands are?
 Please show me his hands.”
 The sonographer was unable to locate his hands, which confirmed Casey’s instinct that something wasn’t right.

-Casey’s doctor was not in the office that day but did speak with them over the phone.
-She had never dealt with a limb difference to this extent so she didn’t know if Owen would grow right or even make it to full-term.
+Casey’s doctor was not in the office that day but she was able to speak with them over the phone.
+She informed Casey and her husband that their son had a limb difference.
+Not being familiar with a limb difference as extensive as Owen’s, she was unable to give a prognosis for the rest of Casey’s pregnancy.
 “I just remember crumbling to the ground, feeling completely crippled in pain,” Casey said.